Handling orders that cannot be edited by Shopify

 If the original order is not editable by Simple Bundles, the original order stays intact, and no modifications are made.
 In our example, we will look at two bundles that were added to the order.

-Simple Bundles will create a new associated bundle items order with a note pointing to the original bundle order number.
+Simple Bundles will create a new associated order with a note pointing to the original bundle order number.

 Associated bundle items order